Mahdi Army

+The Mahdi Army (جيش المهدي) was an Iraqi nationalist and Shia Islamist insurgent group created by Muqtada al-Sadr in June 2003 and disbanded in August 2008.
+However, the name of this militia is still sometimes used to refer to Muqtada al-Sadr’s current faction, known officially as Saraya al-Salam.

-The Mahdi Army rose to international prominence on April 4th, 2004, when it spearheaded the first major armed confrontation against the US forces in Iraq from the Shia community.
+The Mahdi Army rose to international prominence on April 4, 2004, when it spearheaded the first major armed confrontation against the US forces in Iraq from the Shia community.
 This concerned an uprising that followed the ban of al-Sadr's newspaper and his subsequent attempted arrest, lasting until a truce on June 6.
-The truce was followed by moves to disband the group and transform al-Sadr's movement into a political party to take part in the 2005 elections; Muqtada al-Sadr ordered fighters of the Mahdi army to cease fire unless attacked first.
+The truce was followed by moves to disband the group and transform al-Sadr's movement into a political party to take part in the 2005 elections; Muqtada al-Sadr ordered fighters of the Mahdi Army to cease fire unless attacked first.
 The truce broke down in August 2004 after provocative actions by the Mahdi Army, with new hostilities erupting.
 The group was disbanded in 2008, following a crackdown by Iraqi security forces.

 At its height, the Mahdi Army's popularity was strong enough to influence local government, the police, and cooperation with Sunni Iraqis and their supporters.
 The group was popular among Iraqi police forces.
 The National Independent Cadres and Elites party that ran in the 2005 Iraqi election was closely linked with the army.
 The Mahdi Army was accused of operating death squads.

 The group was armed with various light weapons, including improvised explosive devices (IEDs).
-Many of the IEDs used during attacks on Iraqi Security Forces and Coalition Forces used infra-red sensors as triggers, a technique that was used widely by the IRA in Northern Ireland in the early-to-mid-1990s.
+Many of the IEDs used during attacks on Iraqi security forces and Coalition forces used infrared sensors as triggers, a technique that was used widely by the IRA in Northern Ireland in the early-to-mid-1990s.

-The group was re-mobilized in 2014 in order to fight against the Islamic State of Iraq and the Levant and was still active as of 2016.
+The group was semi-revived in 2014 as Saraya al-Salam in order to fight against the Islamic State of Iraq and the Levant and was still active as of 2016.
 It participated in the recapture of Jurf Al Nasr and the Second Battle of Tikrit.

 Nomenclature

 In the Twelver school of Shia Islam, the Mahdī is believed to have been a historical figure identified with the Twelfth Imam, Hujjat Allah al-Mahdi, and is therefore called al-Imām al-Mahdī.
 It is believed that he is still present on earth in occultation, and will emerge again in the end times.
-Those Shias of this school believe that Imam Mahdi is the rightful ruler of the Islamic community (Ummah) at any given time, and he is therefore also called Imām al-Zamān, meaning "Imam of the Era."
+Those Shias of this school believe that Imam Mahdi is the rightful ruler of the Islamic community (Ummah) at any given time, and he is therefore also called Imām al-Zamān, meaning "Imam of the Era".